Gas-to-gas heat exchanger

 Combustion air preheating

-Typical application of air-to-flue heat exchangers.
-Exhaust gases from furnaces, boilers, or turbines (200–600 °C) transfer energy to the incoming combustion air, improving flame efficiency and reducing fuel consumption by 10–30%.
+Typical application of air-to-flue gas heat exchangers.
+Exhaust gases from furnaces, boilers or turbines (200–600°C) transfer energy to the incoming combustion air, improving flame efficiency and reducing fuel consumption by approximately 10–30%.

 Industrial ventilation and HVAC

-Using air-to-air exchangers, hot extracted air transfers energy to incoming outside air, reducing heating or cooling demand in industrial buildings.
+Using air-to-air heat exchangers, hot extracted air transfers energy to incoming outside air, reducing heating or cooling demand in industrial buildings and manufacturing facilities.

 Chemical and pharmaceutical processes

-Control and stabilization of process gas temperatures, recovering internal energy while ensuring thermal homogeneity and reaction stability.
+Control and stabilisation of process gas temperatures, recovering internal energy while ensuring thermal homogeneity and reaction stability throughout the production cycle.

 Gas effluent treatment

-Pre-cooling of gases before filters, scrubbers, or purifiers, protecting critical equipment and recovering energy for other process stages.
+Pre-cooling of gases before filters, scrubbers or purifiers, protecting critical downstream equipment and recovering energy for other process stages.

 Industrial drying